 The most common colors are Tan and Fawn.
 Other colors include black, tan and black mix, or black and white mix.

 Puggles are very friendly and affectionate and make the best snuggle buddies.
 They are highly keen and protective of their owners when they sense danger.
-They do extremely well with other animals when introduced at a young age, but an older dog will get along great with other animals too with consistent interactions.
+The Pug Beagle mix does extremely well with other animals when introduced at a young age, but an older dog will get along great with other animals too with consistent interactions.
 They are not known to be aggressive.

 These cuties are very sensitive to their owners moods which makes them an ideal family dog.
 Always playful and wanting to please, this breed loves to be interacted with and will run off to play with your older kids but will also be gentle with your babies.
 But as with any and all family members, make sure to watch how they play with each other so nothing gets out of hand; you want your Puggle and your kids to have a good relationship.